Recycle batteries, mobile phones and light bulbs

 How to recycle mobile phones and their accessories

-You can recycle all types of mobile phones plus their chargers, cables, batteries kept in the phone, and headphones through:
+You can recycle all types of mobile phones plus their chargers, cables and headphones through:

 - our recycling stations in customer service centres, libraries, community and recreation centres